 If you’d like your embedded video to autoplay or loop, go to the video's page on vimeo.com and click the "Share" button in the upper right corner of the video player.
 In the window that opens, click the "Show options" link, and check the corresponding boxes next to "Loop this video," "Autoplay this video," or both.
 You can then copy the embed code.
 (Note: this method is currently only an option for Public or Password-Protected videos.
-Read on for alternative steps if your video is private.)
+Read on for alternative steps if your video is unlisted.)

 You can also do this manually by adding the following parameters into your embed code:

 If you have more than one video autoplaying on a particular page, you will also need to include this parameter: